Fabio Trabocchi

-Early years (1974-1997)
+Early years (1974–1997)

 Trabocchi was born in 1974 in Osimo, in the Marche region of Italy.
 He studied at the Istituto Alberghiero Panzini in Senigallia, working as a pastry chef in the summers.
 He then earned an apprenticeship with Gualtiero Marchesi at his eponymous restaurant in Milan.

 Trabocchi then worked in Moscow and in the United States at BiCE Ristorante in New York and in Washington, D.C.
 He moved to Spain to open a BiCE restaurant in Marbella and then to London.

-Floriana, Maestro, and Fiamma (1998-2010)
+Floriana, Maestro, and Fiamma (1998–2010)

 Trabocchi won a Carlton London Restaurant Award as Best Young Chef of 1999 while working at Floriana in Knightsbridge, London.

 He was recruited back to the United States in 2001 by the Ritz-Carlton in Tysons Corner, Virginia, to open a new restaurant called Maestro.
 Maestro's menu featured two takes on Italian cuisine: La Tradizione, Trabocchi's version of traditional regional Italian dishes updated with high-quality products; and L'Evoluzione, Trabocchi's very modern interpretation of Italian cooking.
 In 2002, Trabocchi was recognized as one of America's best new chefs by Food & Wine magazine.
 In 2005, Trabocchi was named chef of the year by the Restaurant Association Metropolitan Washington.
 He was nominated for several James Beard Awards, finally winning Best Chef, Mid-Atlantic, in 2006.

-In 2006, he published a cookbook, Cucina of Le Marche.

 In 2007, Trabocchi moved to New York City, succeeding Michael White at Fiamma.
 While he was the chef, Fiamma earned three stars from the New York Times's food critic Frank Bruni, and a Michelin star in the 2009 Michelin Guide.
-After a sharp downturn in business following the financial crisis of 2007–2008, Fiamma abruptly closed.
+After a sharp downturn in business due to the 2008 financial crisis, Fiamma abruptly closed.
 Trabocchi was named the executive chef of The Four Seasons Restaurant in 2010, but left after a few months.

 Trabocchi competed on Iron Chef America in 2009.